HELLO & WELCOME

 In general most wedding run 10-15 mins behind schedule.
 One thing we often find runs behind is hair and make up.
 To avoid the stress & rush to get ready (not only stressful, but you may also not experience those precious moments that usually happen when getting ready), schedule a little leeway.
 If your hair and make up does run on time, then at least you'll have a little time to relax.

 Usually the location shoot occurs after your ceremony.
 However, certain factors can influence what time you choose such as how much daylight you have after your ceremony, or if you'd like to do a first look prior to your ceremony.
 I will be in contact to collaborate and tailor the best plan for your day, so you don't have to worry about working this out.
 Should we aim to catch golden hour?
-Golden hour is a photographers dream.
-It is the sort of image where everything and everyone looks the most beautiful, the light warms the skin tone, the landscape looks much more interesting.
+Golden hour is a special kind of light that makes everything more beautiful, it creates warmth to the skin and adds dreaminess to the landscape.
 Golden hour occurs 1 hour before sunset.
 However if if sunset is much later in the evening on your wedding day we could schedule 10 minutes during your reception to pop outside to catch it if you wish, you won’t regret it!

 LITTLE BLACK BOOK